-We’re delighted to share our 2024 UK gender pay gap report, which provides an important update on the progress we’re making in achieving gender pay parity at LR.
+We’re pleased to share our 2025 UK gender pay gap report, which sets out our latest position and the progress we continue to make in reducing the gender pay gap at LR.

 What is the gender pay gap?